ashishkumarpardeshi/IoT_IR_Thermometer_v1/README.md

 The second one is the main board with ESP-12E as the main controller with DS3231 RTC, Trigger Switch, Programming Header, Connector for
 MLX90614 module, Connector for Laser module, Connector for User interface Board.

-You can find kiCAD schematic and board files inside the zip folder IoT_IR_Thermometer_v1_PCB_Files.zip
+You can find kiCAD schematic and board files inside the zip folder IoT_IR_Thermometer_v1_PCB Files.zip

 ## Device FreeCAD Files

-You can find STL Files and 3D design source freeCAD files inside the zip folder
+You can find STL Files and 3D design source freeCAD files inside the zip folder IoT_IR_Thermometer_v1_3D_Encloser Files.zip

+Feel free to ask any query.

+### Happy Development !